Core Idea

 Each step in the information chain adds its own distortions.

 The peer reviewer who waves through familiar conclusions.
 The science journalist who cuts the hedging to meet word count.
 The policy advisor who cherry-picks studies that support predetermined positions.
 The public intellectual who packages uncertainty into confident predictions.
+The large language model trained on the drifted version rather than the source.

 Thought Challenge